Xilinx/mlir-aie/AIEVecDialect.md

 AIE vector fused multiply-add

-Xilinx-specific multiply-add operation.
+AMD-specific multiply-add operation.
 It multiplies two 1-D vectors, and adds the result to an accumulator.
 The vector sizes are at least 256 bits, and the left operand vector is at least twice the size of right operand vector.
 For integers, the lhs and rhs are 8/16/32 bits;